mwohlfender/estRodis/README.md

 ## (E) Short description of the functionality of the R package estRodis

-The R package estRodis contains nine functions.
+The R package estRodis contains 18 functions.
 Short introductions of all functions are provided below, more detailed information on input and output values can be found in the documentation of the respective function within the R package.

 ### E.1 simulate cluster sizes
+Simulate the size of identical sequence clusters implementing the mutation process via the yearly mutation rate and the mean generation interval.

+### E.2 simulate cluster sizes v2
-Simulate the size of identical sequence clusters.
+Simulate the size of identical sequence clusters implementing the mutation process directly via the probability a mutation occurs at a case before onward transmission.

-### E.2 simulate transmission chain
+### E.3 simulate transmission chain
 Simulate a transmission chain.

-### E.3 plot transmission chain
+### E.4 plot transmission chain
 Create a plot of a transmission chain.

-### E.4 plot transmission chain with mutations
+### E.5 plot transmission chain with mutations
 Create a plot of a transmission chain including mutations of the viral genome.

-### E.5 estimate parameters model one
-Apply model one to estimate parameters from the sequence cluster size distribution.

-### E.6 estimate parameters model two
+### E.6 estimate parameters model one, two , three, four, five and six
-Apply model two to estimate parameters from the sequence cluster size distribution.
+Apply model one, two, three, four, five or six to estimate parameters from the sequence cluster size distribution.

-### E.7 initialize parameters model one
-Determine initial values for model one.

-### E.8 initialize parameters model two
+### E.7 initialize parameters model one, two , three, four, five and six
-Determine initial values for model two.
+Determine initial values for model one, two, three, four, five or six.

-### E.9 scaled beta distribution
+### E.8 scaled beta distribution
 Probability density function of a scaled version of the beta distribution.

 $$ f \left( x \right) = \frac{ \left( x - 0.05 \right)^{ \alpha - 1 } \left( 1 - x \right)^{ \beta - 1 }}{ \left( 1 - 0.05 \right)^{ \alpha + \beta - 1 }} \frac{\Gamma \left( \alpha + \beta \right) }{ \Gamma \left( \alpha \right) \Gamma \left( \beta \right)} \quad \forall x  \in \left[ 0.05, 1 \right]  $$